Arithmetic bigness and a uniform Bogomolov-type result: Admissible metrized line bundles

 Denote by $\|\cdot\|_{\Ar}$ the metric of $\omega_{C/K}$ on $C^\an$ induced by the integral model $(\CCC, \omega_{\CCC/O_K})$.
 In the following, we will modify $\|\cdot\|_{\Ar}$ to get $\|\cdot\|_{a}$.

 Denote by $\Gamma=\Gamma(C)$ the \emph{reduction graph} of $C$, which is the dual graph of $\CCC_s$.
-Then every irreducible component $D$ of $\CCC_s$ is represented by a vertex $v(D)$ of $\Gamma(C)$; every node $N$ of $\CCC_s$ is represented by an edge $e(N)$ of length 1 in $\Gamma(C)$ connecting the vertices $v(D_1), v(D_2)$, where $D_1,D_2$ are the (possible equal) irreducible components of $\CCC_s$ containing $N$.
-This is a metrized graph.
+Then every irreducible component $D$ of $\CCC_s$ is represented by a vertex $v(D)$ of $\Gamma(C)$; every node $N$ of $\CCC_s$ is represented by an edge $e(N)$ in $\Gamma(C)$ connecting the vertices $v(D_1), v(D_2)$, where $D_1,D_2$ are the (possible equal) irreducible components of $\CCC_s$ containing $N$.
+By fixing an isomorphism from each edge $e(N)$ to a closed interval of length 1 in $\RR$, $\Gamma(C)$ becomes a metrized graph.
 We refer to \cite{BF} and \cite[\S4.1]{Bak} for some basics of metrized graphs.

 The \emph{canonical divisor} $K_C$ of $\Gamma$ is the formal linear combination

 where $V(\Gamma)$ denotes the vertex set of $\Gamma$, and $F_\xi$ denotes the irreducible component of $\CCC_s$ corresponding to $\xi$.
 It is easy to see that $\deg(K_C)=2g-2$.